Various types of dance that included some kind of pole were already known in the western world from very early.

 During the Middle Ages, the common feature among dance events is the pole which is connected to the Maypole.
 Many medieval artifacts reflect towering wooden poles with ribbons hanging on them placed in the various villages.

-One other custom is the English May pole.
+One other custom is the English Maypole.
 People celebrated the beginning of summer and May 1st by placing wooden poles in their gardens which were decorated with flowers.
 People danced around the pole celebrating the rebirth of nature.
-Around the 19TH century, colorful ribbons were added on the poles, an Italian element taken from the Italian theater performances of the era.
+Around the 19TH century, colourful ribbons were added on the poles, an Italian element taken from the Italian theatre performances of the era.